Orthodontic technology: Types

 There are many different types of fixed and removable functional applications.
 Only a few of the most common are discussed below.

-The most popular functional appliance is the Twin-block appliance as it has been found to be the most “patient-friendly”.
+The most popular functional appliance is the Twin-block appliance as it has been found to be the most "patient-friendly".
 This consists of upper and lower removable appliances that each have bite blocks posturing the mandible into a forward position.
 However, patient compliance can sometimes be an issue with this appliance as the bulky acrylic blocks can cause issues with eating and speaking and patients can easily remove them.
 Removable Twin-blocks have been found to be as effective as the fixed Herbst appliance.

 The Herbst appliance is a fixed-functional appliance.
 It consists of sections attached to the upper and lower posterior teeth that are attached by a rigid arm pushing the mandible forwards.
 The fact that it is a fixed appliance eliminates the patient compliance issues that accompany the Twin-block appliance.
-O’Brien et al. (2003) found that treatment the Herbst appliance displayed a lower failure-to-complete treatment rate (12.9%) than Twin-block appliances (33.6%).
+O'Brien et al. (2003) found that treatment the Herbst appliance displayed a lower failure-to-complete treatment rate (12.9%) than Twin-block appliances (33.6%).
 However, the Herbst application still remains the less popular choice than the Twin-blocks due to a higher breakage rate and increased cost of appliance manufacture and clinical time.

 A myriad of other functional appliance have been invented including the standard activator, the medium opening activator (MOA), Bionator and Frankel.
 The MOA is a single piece functional appliance that allows for greater patient comfort with minimal acrylic than any of the other single-piece removable functional appliances but compliance with all of these can be limited due to these paradoxically limiting normal mandibular function during wear.
 All of these appliances allows selective eruption of the lower posterior teeth which is useful for reducing a deep overbite whilst correcting the Class II malocclusion.

 Additional benefits

 Tulloch et al. (1998) found that functional appliances reduce the need for orthognathic surgery.
 The use of functional appliances to correct Class II malocclusion can also have psychological benefits.
-O’Brien at el.
+O'Brien at el.
 (2003) found that early treatment using Twin-block appliances increased the patient's self-esteem and resulted in reduced negative social encounters.

 Digital Orthodontic Technology

 There are 7 parts to an orthodontic assessment: case history, clinical examination, model analysis, functional analysis, cephalometric analysis, radiographic analysis of the teeth, and photographic analysis.
-To focus specifically on radiographic and photographic analysis we can analyze the effect of digital technology in the field of orthodontics.